• Skip to primary navigation

 Bone broth – Yep, bone broth is a trend…that goes back thousands of years.
 Animal parts simmered in water has been a part of humans’ diet basically since we started cooking food.
 And for good reason: there’s a LOT of collagen, gelatin, protein and minerals in the meat, bones, skin and tendons.
 But we decided we only wanted the chicken breasts, pork chops, steaks, etc., so we started losing out on all those benefits.
 Luckily we’re starting to educate ourselves on what we’ve been missing and bone broth is gaining mainstream attention.

-I’ll make it myself when I’ve saved up enough bones in a bag in my freezer, but when I need real bone broth (not just chicken broth), I like Kettle & Fire.
+I’ll make it myself when I’ve saved up enough bones in a bag in my freezer (I use my Instant Pot Bone Broth recipe), but when I need real bone broth (not just chicken broth), I like Kettle & Fire.

 Unsweetened coconut – You can use shredded unsweetened coconut in place of sweetened coconut.
 You’ll get all the healthy fats without all the sugar.
-It recreates the texture of oatmeal, both for breakfast and in cookies.
+It recreates the texture of oatmeal, like in my Paleo “oatmeal” cookies.

 Toast it plain or add flavors like coconut sugar, curry powder, ginger, etc. You can also blitz it in a food processor to make coconut butter (which is much cheaper than buying a jar).
 Unsweetened coconut flakes make a great snack or topping, especially toasted and flavored with the ideas listed for above.